winglang/docsite/blog/2024-05-29-qa-bot-for-your-docs-with-langchain.md

 ## TL;DR

-In this tutorial, we build an AI-powered Q&A bot for your website documentation.
+In this tutorial, we will build an AI-powered Q&A bot for your website documentation.

-- 🌐 Create a user-friendly Next.js app to accept questions and URLs.
+- 🌐 Create a user-friendly Next.js app to accept questions and URLs

 - 🔧 Set up a Wing backend to handle all the requests

-- 💡 Incorporate @langchain for AI-driven answers by scraping and analyzing documentation using RAG
+- 💡 Incorporate Langchain for AI-driven answers by scraping and analyzing documentation using RAG

-- 🔄 Complete connection between frontend input and AI-processed responses.
+- 🔄 Complete the connection between the frontend input and AI-processed responses.

 <div style={{ textAlign: "center" }}>
 <img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ykw5f2sos4fdhj8akowt.gif"/>